Step 1- Check your eligibility for an adult passport.

 Step 7 – Additional documents

-You need specific documents to prove your identity.
+In addition, you need specific documents to prove your identity.
 You must provide the following combinations of original documents:

 - One document from category A, and